-St Anne's students are also able to join the college orchestra (run jointly with St John's) and the college choir, as well as making the most of the rich musical life of Oxford as a whole.
+St Anne's students are also able to join the college orchestra and the college choir, as well as making the most of the rich musical life of Oxford as a whole.
 The following course options are designed to offer a sense of the topics that can be studied and combined.
 It is also possible to combine one or more of these courses with courses in a different subject.
 You may, if the courses and teaching permits choose from a range of pathways.